KVGandikota/Text-guidedSR/README.md

 ```

 Set -g1 1 and -g2 1 for disabling classifier-free guidance in both stages.

-Set --scale 16 for 16x super-resolution
+Set --scale 16 for 16x super-resolution.

 Modify --dec_steps and --sr_steps to control the number of diffusion steps in the first stage and second stage.